wakar-malik/Nodejs-SSR/README.md

 Built a simple SSR (server-side-rendering) app using nodejs.

 implementation
-1. setup simple http server
+1. Set up a simple HTTP server
-2. Built some html templates for overview, product and card pages.
+2. Built some HTML templates for the overview, product, and card pages.
-3. 3 setup some placeholders inside templates, and according to the request url i fetch the template and replaced the placeholders by real data.
+3. Set up some placeholders inside templates, and according to the request URL, I fetch the template and replace the placeholders with real data.

+Wanna explore?
+-- Clone the project